Cimpress/react-cimpress-comment/README.md

 Running the UI tests is done by `backstop test` ***after*** executing `npm run storybook`.

 Note: Make sure you have backstop installed `npm install -g backstopjs` or use the one in `node_modules`.

+To approve the changes to reference images run `node_modules/.bin/backstop approve` on the `results` branch and make sure to merge the reference images back to the respective branch `